c-blake/nio/README.md

-One can do some things with the `nio` command, but the main point of the design is to be extensible by actual programmers `import`ing, `nOpen`/`initFileArray` ing, etc. or really just writing their own libs & tools either on top or off to the side.
-Extended tools/logic must have their own documentation, but they can share an `n-foo` namespace if they want.
+One can do some things with the `nio` command, but the main point of the design is to be extensible by actual programmers `import`ing, `nOpen`/`initFileArray` ing, etc., writing their own libs & tools either on top or off to the side.
+Extended tools/logic must document themselves, but they can, e.g. share `n-foo` namespaces if desired.
 (Note that `nio zip` is named after functional PL terms|real world clothing zippers.
 It is unrelated to data compression.)

 Convenience tools live in `utils/`.
 E.g., `transpose` an be useful in the context of schema writing (as in `c2tsv < foo | head | transpose > editMe.sc`).